Poset probability in two-row partition posets: Blocking ideals - filtering linear extensions

 Now let \(\sigma \in \linext{P} (\alpha < \beta)\), and represent it by a sequentially ordered list of elements in \(P\), as in (\ref{eqn-linext-chain-ab}).
 We want to split this linear extension into two parts; from the beginning up to \(\alpha\), and then from \(\alpha\) to the end.
-This is nontrivial; \(\phi(1)\) can be any minimal element in \(P\), for instance.
-However, if we pass to \(J(P)\), then the linear extension \(\sigma\) correspond to a \emph{saturated chain} of order ideals in \(J(P)\)
+If we pass to \(J(P)\), then the linear extension \(\sigma\) correspond to a \emph{saturated chain} of order ideals in \(J(P)\)

 where \(\alpha, \beta \not \in U_{{i-1}}\), \(\alpha \in U_{i}\).
 That is to say, \(\alpha\) is introduced at stage \(i\), and \(\beta\) at a later stage.